What exactly is a will?

 We can store your original will free of charge plus give you a copy for your records.

 It is important to write a will if you would like to choose what happens to your assets after your death.
-If you do not write a will, you will have no control over your assets which would be distributed according to the Intestacy Rules.
+If you do not write a will, you will have no control over your assets, which will be distributed according to the Intestacy Rules.
+A person who dies without a will is called “intestate”.

 A will is an important legal document which governs the distribution of your estate (which is everything that you own) upon your death.
 If you die without making a will, you are ‘intestate’ and the law will determine who inherits your estate.
 It is important to seek professional legal advice when writing a will to ensure it complies with all legal requirements and can be executed with ease.

-Many people believe that everything they own will automatically go to their spouse, but unfortunately this is not always the case.
-A properly drafted will sets out your wishes clearly and unambiguously.
+Many people believe that everything they own will automatically go to their spouse but this is not always the case.
+A properly drafted will sets out your wishes clearly and unambiguously

 If you do not make a will then the intestacy rules apply on your death.
-This can mean that those who you wish to benefit from your estate could lose out and it could cause considerable hardship to your family.
+These rules contain a pecking order of who can inherit based on your family situation.
+This can mean that those who you wish to benefit from your estate could lose out and it could cause considerable hardship to them.

-If you are not married or in a civil partnership and you do not make a will then the answer is no. However, property held with your partner in joint names as joint tenants will pass automatically to them on your death.
+If you are not married or in a civil partnership and you do not make a will then the answer is no. However, assets held in joint names and property held as joint tenants with your partner will pass automatically to them on your death.